File Your LLC in West Virginia

 West Virginia has a list of professions that cannot form LLCs and must instead form a Professional Limited Liability Company (PLLC).
 To form the PLLC, they must provide verification from their professional licensing agency that each member of the PLLC has a valid, current license from the licensing board to practice their profession.

-There are six steps to register an LLC in West Virginia.
-They are:
+There are five main steps to register an LLC in West Virginia:

 Below, you’ll find a detailed explanation of each step to walk you through establishing your own LLC.